Principal Investigator

 Teaching, Research and Extension Interests:

-Aquacultural, resource and water engineering; coastal bioengineering
+Sustainable aquacultural, resource and water engineering; coastal bioengineering; ecological and coastal restoration engineering

 Biographical